-As a marketer or entrepreneur who has to write marketing copy, you soon realize the most important fundamentals in copywriting is getting attention.
+As a marketer or entrepreneur who has to write marketing copy, you soon realize the most important fundamental in copywriting is getting attention.
 And one way of getting readers’ attention is to write attention-grabbing headlines that get your sales copy read.

 You see, if you don’t get the attention of your target audience you fail.
 And nobody will read your sales copy.
 So how do you get readers’ attention?